 Today, it's hard to imagine a company operating without a CRM system.
 However, not always the CRM users' expectations are met.
 For example, the MarTech Replacement Survey 2022 conducted among 300 marketing companies showed their teams were replacing marketing automation and CRM solutions at a higher rate than any other applications.
 Why so?

-When entrepreneurs apply to us to develop custom CRM software, usually we observe three main cases:
+When entrepreneurs apply to us to build a custom CRM system, usually we observe three main cases:

 - The number of clients increases greatly, so the Google Sheets no longer work